 It has no manual.
 Nor has it a remote.
 Specifications are unknown for me, but it appears the technique used is mainly similar as used in the Marantz SA-1, only times 3 (source).
 At the rear it featues 2 large fans and 6 XLR outputs: left, right, centre, LFE, left surround and right surround.
 The cd mechanism appears to be an Philips VAL3000, same as used in the Philips dvd960 (and perhaps others).

 Philips used the scd2000 at conventions to demonstrate multichannel SACD.

 For now only the extriour photos and a photo of the controler board.
 Photos of the d/a converters and audio output will follow (as soon as i know how to open the thing ;) )

-I have been emailing with Andrew Demery, who joined the SACD develop team at Philips and Sony, he tells this about the SCD2000:
+I have contacted Andrew Demery, who was part of the SACD development team at Philips and Sony.
+He shared this information with me: